-4.2.1 For x86 platforms
+4.2.1 Loading the driver for x86 platforms

 1. Turn off your internal Wi-Fi.
 You may use "Airplane" mode button to do this 2.
-Need to remove the existing cfg80211 kernel module
+Before loading drivers we need to remove the existing cfg80211 kernel module using the following command